Garvin Alston

-Garvin James Alston Sr. (born December 8, 1971) is an American professional baseball right-handed pitcher who played in Major League Baseball (MLB) for the Colorado Rockies in 1996.
+Garvin James Alston Sr. (born December 8, 1971) is an American former professional baseball right-handed pitcher who played in Major League Baseball (MLB) for the Colorado Rockies, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
 After retiring from playing, he entered coaching and previously served as the pitching coach for the Minnesota Twins.
-He is now the pitching coach for the Sacramento River Cats, the San Francisco Giants' Triple-A affiliate.
+He most recently served as the bullpen coach for the San Francisco Giants.

 Early life and amateur career

 Alston attended and played baseball at Mount Vernon High School in Mount Vernon, New York.
 During a game in his senior year against Roosevelt High School on April 25, 1989, Alston threw the first no-hitter in school history since Roy Smith in 1979.
 Following the game, he described Smith as "one of [his] idols" and said he hoped to follow his footsteps to the Major Leagues.
 He also managed a .439 batting average at the plate during his senior year and was named to the All-Westchester County First Team as a relief pitcher.

 In the summer following his senior year, he pitched for the Bayside Yankees in the All-American Amateur Baseball Association World Series in Johnstown, Pennsylvania.

 Alston began his college baseball career in 1990 in NCAA Division II at Mercy College in Dobbs Ferry, New York.
 As a freshman, he was selected as the New York State Coaches Association's Rookie of the Year, named to the Knickerbocker Conference All-Star Team and to a team of New York State Collegiate All-Stars which played against a team of New Jersey All-Stars at Yankee Stadium.
 In his sophomore year, he was named a Division II All-American.
 Over two seasons at Mercy, Alston managed an earned run average (ERA) of 2.84.

 In the summers of 1990 and 1991, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League and was named a league all-star in 1991.

 Prior to his third season of college baseball, he transferred to Florida International.
 In September 1991, he was invited to try out for the United States national baseball team in advance of the 1992 Summer Olympics but ultimately did not make the roster.
 Alston managed an ERA of 3.83 in his only season at Florida International in 1992.